JoDehli/PyLoxone/.github/ISSUE_TEMPLATE/pyloxone-bug-report.md

 **Which software version does your loxone use?**

 **How did you install HomeAssistant?
-Over Hassio oder manual install?**
+Over Hassio or manual install?**

 **Which Version do you use of HomeAssistant?**